 It is a collar starching iron.

 This iron, identified as a Geese-Goose, is remarkably similar to a Geese-Gander.
-The former is a favoured by tailors and drapers, the latter has wandered off.
+The former is favoured by tailors and drapers, the latter has wandered off.

-This brick-based iron - although clogged up in the rear where one is expected to insert a hot brick - is a fine specimen though the loss of a handle reduces its efficiency somewhat.
+This brick-based iron - although clogged up in the rear where one is expected to insert a red hot brick - is a fine specimen though the loss of a handle reduces its efficiency somewhat.

 It does however possess a rugged beauty which no doubt saved it from being flattened (presumeable by another iron with a handle).

 This iron is made thermally active by the insertion of hot charcoal into its innards.
 It has a tendancy to emit flying sparks from the breather holes along its sides, therefore the user should bear in mind that a bare disposition whilst ironing will lead to a little discomfort.